-Don't smoke in bed.
+Don't smoke inside the trailer.
 Keep matches out of reach of small children.
-Don't clean with flammable of small children.
 Don't clean with flammable material.
 Keep flammable material away from open flame.
 Always shut off the LP gas at the bottles when fueling a tow vehicle.

-We have all heard the above warnings many times, yet the situations or occurences they discuss are still among the leading causes of fires.
+We have all heard the above warnings many times, yet the situations or occurrences they discuss are still among the leading causes of fires.

-Safety information concering the LPG system of your trailer is located in Section 6 - Exterior of this manual.
+Safety information concerning the LPG system of your trailer is located in Section 6 - Exterior of this manual.